Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 Emotional intelligence is everything when dealing with narcissistic people, your emotions tell you when to love when to fear when to react when to run, when everything is good, when these are blocked or overactive, it can keep you trapped in places you shouldn’t be.
-If you grew up with a narcissistic parent you might not feel as upset as you should when someone had wronged you, it’ll hurt, but you might relate more to, it’s not as bad as make excuses, forgive and forget.
-Or you might feel overwhelmed with emotions, doing all you can to please the narcissist to heal those devastating emotional blows the narcissist sends your way through all third manipulation.
+If you grew up with a narcissistic parent you might not feel as upset as you should when someone had wronged you, it’ll hurt, but you might relate more to, it’s not that bad, if I hadn’t they wouldn’t as you were trained to think this way as a child, a lot of people make excuses for the narcissists behaviour as they just don’t understand it, forgive and forget.
+Or you might feel overwhelmed with emotions, doing all you can to please the narcissist to heal those devastating emotional blows the narcissist sends your way through all their manipulation.

 If you were raised that your feelings don’t matter, even though you might feel them, you’ll do all you can to make sure the other person’s feelings are put before your own, so they don’t feel how you do as you know how much it hurts.